 Students participating at University level in sporting or non-sporting activities may apply for a grant towards costs incurred in pursuing that activity.
-Applications detailing expenditure incurred together with a supporting letter from the President (or equivalent) of the relevant club should be sent to the College Secretary by the end of week 1 of Hilary Term.
+Applications detailing expenditure incurred together with a supporting letter from the President (or equivalent) of the relevant club should be sent to the Academic Administrator by the end of week 1 of Hilary Term.
 Applications are considered in week 3 of that Term.
-If some funds remain unspent, another round of applications will be accpeted in the first week of Trinity Term.
+If some funds remain unspent, another round of applications will be accepted in the first week of Trinity Term.
 Only those who are liable for College fees are eligible to apply.

 The Oxford University Society makes a small number of grants each year to current students for individual travel, group travel, sports and hardship.
 More details can be found on their website.